Turning pens on a lathe

-A woodturner’s toolkit for turning pens consists of several different lathes designed to accommodate different types of turning cutters.
-So, which lathe to use?
-That depends on what style of turning pen you want to create, but the most important factor is the cutting tool.
-For best results, choose a tool that can cut your desired design into your wood and one that can effortlessly plunge into the wood for accurate cutting.
+A woodturner’s tool set for turning pens consists of several different woodturning lathes designed for different types of woodturning cutters.
+So which lathe should you use?
+It depends on what type of pen you want to turn, but the most important factor is the cutting tool.
+For best results, choose a tool that allows you to cut the design you want into the wood and plunge it effortlessly for precise cutting.

 Turning a Pen

 - The toolkit has to be close to the blanks without touching.

 - Rotate the blank by hand and turn on the lathe.
 Set the speed to around 3,200rpm.
 The roughing gouge allows you to keep the tool handle low by your side.

 - Place the tool on the tool rest in the middle of the blank.

 - Raise the handle slowly as you start cutting.
 Keep the flute open.
 Work towards each end of the blanks.